 A small number of babies born with Down syndrome have translocation Down syndrome.
-There are no big differences between the kids who have translocation Down syndrome compared with the kids with three copies of chromosome 21.
+There are no big differences between the patients who have translocation Down syndrome compared with those who have 3 separate copies of chromosome 21.
 This is called trisomy 21.

 Whenever a translocation is found in a child, the parents’ chromosomes are looked at to find out whether the translocation was inherited or not.
-If one parent has the translocation chromosome, then the doctor knows the baby inherited the translocation from that parent.
+If one parent has the translocation chromosome, then the healthcare provider knows the baby inherited the translocation from that parent.
 That parent will actually have 45 total chromosomes in each cell of the body, but the parent will be normal and healthy.
-This is because that parent still has only two copies of each chromosome.
+This is because that parent still has only two copies of each chromosome, but two of these chromosomes are attached to each other.
 When a person has a rearrangement of chromosome material with no extra or missing chromosome material, the person is said to have a balanced translocation.
 That person can also be a balanced translocation carrier.